-The Source of Jade Buddha Statues
+Introduction to Jadeite Jade Buddha Statues

-History of Jade
+History of a Jade Buddha Statue

 For example: small squares of jade would be tied together with metal wire and draped over the deceased to cover the entire body.
 Once this burial suit was in place then other pieces of jade would be used to cover up the eyes, mouth and nose.
 Due to the high cost, this ritual was only used for royal burial ceremonies.

 The Origins of Buddhism

 During this time period he received instruction from samatha meditation masters.
 However, the next stage was to discover vipassana meditation which he did on his own.
-As a result, Siddhartha Gautama would discover the path to enlightenment.
-The foundation of Buddhism was now established and he would become known as Gautama Buddha or Shakyamuni Buddha.
+Using insight meditation, Siddhartha Gautama would discover the path to enlightenment and firmly establish the foundation of Buddhism in our kalpa.
+As a result, he would become known as Gautama Buddha or Shakyamuni Buddha.

-The geographical region that Buddhism originated in was Northern India.
-Specifically, Buddhist believe that the location where the Buddha reached enlightenment is in a place called Bodh Gaya which is located in modern day Gaya District in the Indian state of Bihar.
+The geographical region where Buddhism originated was Northern India.
+Specifically, Buddhists believe that the location of the Bodhi tree under which the Buddha reached enlightenment is in a place called Bodh Gaya, India.
+Bodh Gaya is located in modern day Gaya District in the Indian state of Bihar.

-The spread of Buddhism throughout Asia did not follow a straight line.
-From its point of origination Buddhism simultaneously spread north towards Central Asia and south to the island of Sri Lanka.
-From Sri Lanka, Buddhism traveled to South East Asian countries such as Burma, Laos and Thailand.
-The countries of SE Asia have stuck to their conservative Buddhist roots.
+Indeed, the spread of Buddhism throughout Asia did not follow a straight line.
+From its point of origination, Buddhism simultaneously spread north towards Central Asia and south to the island of Sri Lanka.
+From Sri Lanka, Buddhism traveled to South East Asian countries such as Burma, Laos, Cambodia and Thailand where it retained its conservative Buddhist roots.

 The Divisions in Buddhism